 Complete the following nuclear fission reactions:

 (b) + + + …… + energy

 What do you mean by the chain reaction in nuclear fission?
 How is it controlled?

-The chain reaction is controlled by absorbing some of the neutrons emitted in the fission process by means of the cadmium rods and then making them slow by the moderators such as graphite, heavy water, etc, the energy obtained in fission can be utilized for the constructive purposes.
+The chain reaction is controlled by absorbing some of the neutrons emitted in the fission process using the cadmium rods and then making them slow by the moderators such as graphite, heavy water, etc, the energy obtained in fission can be utilized for the constructive purposes.

 State two uses of nuclear fission?

 Nuclear fission can be used in two ways